hanadigaribovic/shelfwise-issues/README.md

 - **Search bar** – Allows users to search for books by title, author, or keywords.
 - **Filters and sorting options** – Users can filter books by genre, author, and price.
 - **Book list/grid** – Displays all books with a preview of the title, author, and price.
-- **Pagination** – If there are many books, the list is divided into pages for easier navigation.
 - **Click on a book** – Redirects users to the **Book Preview Page** for more details.

 ![image](images/all-books-page.jpg)